wasted/netflow/README.md

 #### Q7: Is it stable and ready for production?

-Our patchlevel internally used might be production level, but we are heavily developing towards our first stable public release!
+Not yet, but we are heavily developing towards our first stable public release!

+#### Q8: Why did you use separate implementations for each NetFlow version?

+We had it implemented into two classes before (LegacyFlow and TemplateFlow), but we were unhappy with "per-flow-version" debugging.
+We believe that handling each flow separately gives us more maintainability in the end than having lots of dispatching in between.

 ## Troubleshooting